The complex dialectal variation of Bulgarian is best described within three major categories; the detailed description below follows this outline.

 The larger Rupic dialect group covers most of the south of Bulgaria, and the westernmost portion of Rupic includes a number of quite distinct dialect groups, among which is the dialect of Kovačevo.
 The administrative affiliation of the village of Kovačevo is with Sandanski, which is located in the Southwestern dialect group; yet the dialect of Kovačevo is undoubtedly an eastern dialect, as seen by its basic vowel features discussed below.
 There are a very few features which connect it to southwestern dialects (one of these is the future particle), but too few to even call the Kovačevo dialect transitional to the southwestern group.
 Rather, because it shares so many features of the Goce Delčev dialect as described in the classic work of Kiril Mirčev (1936), to which references are made in this list below), it will be grouped with this dialect.

 The list below summarizes the salient features of the Kovačevo dialect.
-It is based on the speech of that villages as represented by texts on the site, with examples taken from those texts, and with references to Mirčev 1936.
+It is based on the speech of that village as represented by texts on the site, with examples taken from those texts, and with references to Mirčev 1936.

 Abbreviations: the capital letter refers to the village, as noted above; the following number identifies the text from that village (e.g. K1 = Kovačevo 1), and the number after the colon identifies the line within the text where the cited form occurs.